symbolroc/FirstStudy/README.md

 # FirstStudy
-learn to how to be a better code copier.
+Learn to how to be a better code copier.
+Welcome the new world, hello my little small world!~